Alvaroalonsobabbel/echo-go/README.md

 ## Run locally

-If you're using macOS you can just download the app binary [here](https://github.com/Alvaroalonsobabbel/echo-go/releases/latest/download/echo-go) and then start the server with `./echo-go`
+If you're using macOS you can just download the app binary [here](https://github.com/Alvaroalonsobabbel/echo-go/releases/latest/download/echo-go) and then give execution access to the file with `chmod +x echo-go` and start the server with `./echo-go`.
+You might also have to allow the app to run in the System Settings.

 Otherwise you'll have to: